Photo: Unknown (prototype asset) / project prototype

 The Matsuri Season

-Japan’s summer festival season (June–August) is the most extraordinary concentration of traditional culture in the calendar:
+Japan’s summer festival season (June–August) brings one of the densest concentrations of traditional culture in the calendar:

-Gion Matsuri (Kyoto, July 1–31): The most important festival in Japan — the extraordinary Yamaboko Junko procession (the extraordinary 23 giant festival floats (yamaboko) processing through central Kyoto on July 17 and July 24, the most important historical festival procession in Asia — the extraordinary craftsmanship on each float, the extraordinary silk tapestries, and the extraordinary gilded decorations, some 500 years old).
+Gion Matsuri (Kyoto, July 1–31): Japan’s most important festival — the Yamaboko Junko procession sends 23 giant festival floats (yamaboko) through central Kyoto on July 17 and July 24, each showcasing centuries-old craftsmanship, silk tapestries, and gilded decoration, some pieces 500 years old.

-Awa Odori (Tokushima, August 12–15): The extraordinary Shikoku dance festival — the most energetic traditional dance festival in Japan, the extraordinary 100,000 dancers in traditional attire processing through the streets.
+Awa Odori (Tokushima, August 12–15): Shikoku’s dance festival — one of the most energetic traditional dance events in Japan, with around 100,000 dancers in traditional attire processing through the streets.

-Tenjin Matsuri (Osaka, July 24–25): The most important Osaka festival — the extraordinary river procession of 100+ boats on the Okawa River on July 25 (the Funatogyo), the extraordinary fireworks (hanabi) over the river, the most extraordinary festival fireworks in Japan.
+Tenjin Matsuri (Osaka, July 24–25): Osaka’s most important festival — a river procession of more than 100 boats on the Okawa River on July 25 (the Funatogyo), capped by fireworks (hanabi) considered among the best festival displays in the country.

-Obon (August 13–15): The extraordinary Buddhist ancestor festival — the extraordinary Bon Odori (the circular folk dances performed at temples across Japan on the Obon nights), the extraordinary lantern floating ceremonies (Toro Nagashi) on rivers and lakes throughout Japan.
+Obon (August 13–15): A Buddhist ancestor festival marked by Bon Odori (circular folk dances performed at temples nationwide) and lantern-floating ceremonies (Toro Nagashi) on rivers and lakes throughout Japan.

 The Summer Reality

-The Japanese summer is extraordinarily hot and humid — Tokyo July–August temperatures average 30–35°C with 80%+ humidity (the extraordinary subtropical urban heat island effect makes central Tokyo genuinely uncomfortable in August).
-The extraordinary air conditioning culture (the most comprehensive indoor air conditioning in the world) makes the indoors comfortable, but outdoor sightseeing is challenging.
+Japanese summer is intensely hot and humid — Tokyo’s July–August temperatures average 30–35°C with 80%+ humidity, and the urban heat island effect makes central Tokyo genuinely uncomfortable in August.
+Comprehensive air conditioning keeps the indoors comfortable, but outdoor sightseeing is a challenge.

 Autumn: The Maple Leaf Season